 Given the specification assigns treatment status based on pre-reform income, the main threat to identification is the presence of non-tax effects on earnings growth $\Delta \log z{it}$ that vary by pre-reform income level.
 The most obvious confounder is mean reversion, as discussed extensively in the literature (see Saez, Slemrod, and Giertz 2012).
 If income consists of both permanent and transitory components, those with high pre-reform incomes tend to be selected on positive transitory shocks, creating downward bias in the estimated responses to lower taxes as the transitory shocks dissipate over time.
 Following Jakobsen and Søgaard (2022), we address this issue by running our regression separately in pre-reform and post-reform datasets.
 The pre-reform specification considers earnings growth between 2006-08 by 2006 income bin.
 The resulting placebo estimates capture the effects of non-tax confounders assuming these are stable over time, which we verify in the data.
 The post-reform specification considers earnings growth between 2008-10 (and later) by 2008 income bin.
 Denoting the placebo estimates by superscript P, we may estimate behavioral responses based on a triple-differences approach: $\gamma_b - \gamma_b^P$ for stayers and $\beta_b + \gamma_b - (\beta_b^P + \gamma_b^P)$ for movers.
-Alternatively, we may take a quadruple-differences approach by comparing the triple-differences estimates for movers and stayers, i.e. $\beta_b - \beta_b^P$.
-28
+We may alternatively consider a quadruple-differences approach by comparing the triple-differences estimates for movers and stayers, i.e. $\beta_b - \beta_b^P$.
+In fact, our preferred estimates will be based on the quadruple-differences approach.
+As we shall see, netting out the estimate for stayers provides are more robust way of controlling for mean reversion, especially when estimating behavioral responses over longer time windows.28